Cascais Travel Guide

 Once just a small picturesque fishing village, Cascais has exploded into one of the most bustling, sophisticated holiday resorts on the Portuguese Riviera.
 It retains its laid-back atmosphere, however, and the local fishermen still ply their trade and auction their catch on the main square.

-Cascais town now hosts a plethora of elegant shops, bars and eateries set around colourful cobblestone walkways, to cater for the holidaymakers.
+Cascais town now hosts a plethora of elegant shops, bars and eateries set around colourful cobblestone walkways, which cater for the holidaymakers.
 Besides the lovely local beaches there are some other great sightseeing opportunities.
 Cascais' 16th century church has carved and gilded woodwork and some famous paintings, while the Cascais Amunicipal Museum is housed in a palace and has some interesting exhibits and illuminated manuscripts.

 The Sea Museum contains everything maritime from model boats to fishermen's boots, and the 16th century Fort of Cascais offers a beautiful view and an open-air artillery museum.
 About two miles (3km) out of Cascais is a strange rock formation known as the Mouth of Hell, which is worth a look en route to the lovely beach of Guincho, a holiday favourite for surfers.